rtek1000/DDS-915-DIY/README.md

 Additional Information: [ZD-915 digital desoldering station](https://eleshop.eu/desolderingstation-zd-915.html)

+### Software

+- The Arduino sketch takes up almost all of the ATmega328's capacity.

+- PID type temperature control is used

+- The biggest consumption of resources is the OLED display, of 0.96 inches, operating with a clock of 400kHz on the I2C bus.

 ### Hardware

 A good alternative to the [vacuum pump](https://www.aliexpress.com/item/32821282878.html) can be this model: DC-555 (found in China):